Save £8 with a 4-pack.

 This ointment has been specially formulated with 40% UMF® 15+ Active Manuka Honey to maximise the benefits of the Unique Manuka Factor.

 Meloderm Ointment is intended for external use and is NOT suitable for internal consumption.
-For larger wounds or areas of damaged and broken skin, we recommend Meloderm 100% Irradiated Manuka Honey.
+To provide a healing environment for larger wounds or areas of damaged skin, we recommend Meloderm 100% Irradiated Manuka Honey.

 Meloderm Manuka Honey Ointment has been specially formulated to utilise the known benefits of UMF® Manuka Honey as identified by the standard testing procedures developed by the University of Waikato.